A Week of Rediscovery

 Who is the team behind Screen-Free Week?

-Campaign for a Commercial-Free Childhood (CCFC) is dedicated to ending child-targeted marketing and teaching people about commercialism’s impact on kids’ wellbeing.
+Fairplay (formerly Campaign for a Commercial-Free Childhood) is dedicated to ending child-targeted marketing and teaching people about commercialism’s impact on kids’ wellbeing.
 Since 2000, we’ve led a powerful movement of health professionals, educators, advocates, and parents who believe that childhood should be shaped by what’s best for children, not by corporate profits.
-By helping kids, families, and communities unplug from ad-supported screens, CCFC helps children get the time and space for creative play – and face-to-face relationships with caring adults – they need to thrive.
+By helping kids, families, and communities unplug from ad-supported screens, Fairplay helps children get the time and space for creative play – and face-to-face relationships with caring adults – they need to thrive.

 Jean Rogers, M.S.Ed